CodeGator/CodeGator.Hosting/README.md

 [![Build Status](https://dev.azure.com/codegator/CodeGator.Hosting/_apis/build/status%2FCodeGator.CodeGator.Hosting?branchName=main)](https://dev.azure.com/codegator/CodeGator.Hosting/_build/latest?definitionId=116&branchName=main)

 #### What does it do?
-This package contains hosting extensios used by various CodeGator solutions.
+This package contains hosting extensions used by various CodeGator solutions.

 #### What platform(s) does it support?
 * .NET 9.x or higher